loading min read

 California has enacted a trio of landmark climate laws – SB-253, SB-261, and AB-1305 – that significantly expand corporate climate disclosure requirements for businesses operating in the state.
 These laws are poised to influence national and global sustainability reporting practices.

-• This law mandates annual public disclosure of greenhouse gas (GHG) emissions for companies with over $1 billion in annual revenue doing business in California.
+This law mandates annual public disclosure of greenhouse gas (GHG) emissions for companies with over $1 billion in annual revenue doing business in California.
 Reporting begins in 2026 for Scope 1 and 2 emissions, and in 2027 for Scope 3.
-The disclosures must follow the Greenhouse Gas Protocol, with assurance requirements escalating from limited assurance in 2026 to reasonable assurance by 2030.
+The disclosures must follow the Greenhouse Gas Protocol, with assurance requirements likely to begin in 2027.

 Why it matters